The Link Between Hearing Loss And Dementia

 As we age, we may experience new sensations like waking up with aches and pains for no particular reason, experiencing a slowing metabolism, or living with reduced mobility.
 Hearing loss, too, is often associated with aging.
 While it's commonly believed to be a relatively harmless condition with many causes, recent studies have linked hearing issues and dementia.
 Understanding how the two may be connected can help you take steps to safeguard both your ears and mind now and into the future.
 It can be helpful to maintain social connections, eat a healthy diet, exercise regularly, and continue learning throughout your life.
 Therapy can also be a helpful tool to promote good mental and cognitive health.

-What is the link between hearing loss and dementia?
+What is the link between hearing loss and the risk of dementia?

 Over the past several years, multiple studies have found that those who experience moderate hearing loss as they age may be at an increased risk of developing dementia.
 This could be a significant finding, considering the World Health Organization reports that there are usually around 10 million new cases of dementia around the world each year, with Alzheimer’s disease being the most common form of the illness.
 With two-thirds of Americans typically experiencing hearing problems by the time they reach their 70s, it seems that taking steps to limit damage to our ears may help many people.